-3. Get second or even third opinion
+3. Get a second or even a third opinion

 Visit the best specialist for your particular cancer.
-An oncologist would want to treat you with chemo, a radiologist with radio, and a surgeon with a surgery…Everyone has their specialty but they may have different opinions so its best to understand, if:
+An oncologist would want to treat you with chemo, a radiologist with radio, and a surgeon with surgery…Everyone has their specialty but they may have different opinions so its best to understand, if:

 - they are on the same page

 - which option is the best for you if they offer different treatments